ibm-cloud-docs/ssh-keys/index.md

 # Getting started with SSH keys
 {: #getting-started-tutorial}

-You can add, manage, and delete SSH keys by using the {{site.data.keyword.cloud}} console.
+You can add, manage, and delete SSH keys on the {{site.data.keyword.cloud}} Classic infrastructure by using the {{site.data.keyword.cloud}} console.
 {: shortdesc}

 ## Before you begin